Poppulo

 The Pros & Cons of the Qualitative approach

 By its nature, qualitative research is far more experiential and focused on capturing people’s feelings and views.
 This undoubtedly has value, but it can also bring many more challenges than simply capturing quantitative data.
-Here are a few challenges and strengths of qualitative research to consider :-
+Qualitative research questions often focus on open-ended inquiries such as how and why.
+Here are a few challenges and strengths of qualitative research to consider:

 The Pros